 by Gordon M. Hahn

 The World Bank recently announced that Russia jumped from 40th to 35th place in its annual ‘Doing Business Report’ evaluating the ease of doing business in 190 countries based on parameters such as ease in starting a business, registering property, getting loans, paying taxes, and enforcing contracts (www.doingbusiness.org/~/media/wbg/doingbusiness/documents/profiles/country/rus.pdf).
 Russia’s rank in the 2018 report puts it ahead of several Western countries, including Belgium and Italy.
-Russia has steadily risen in the overall “Doing Business” rankings over the years.
-After the country had ranked 120th in 2011, Upon returning to the Kremlin in 2012 Russian President Vladimir Putin signed a decree setting the goal of reaching 20th place by 2018.
-Russia ranked 120th in 2012 (https://themoscowtimes.com/news/russia-climbs-5-spots-in-world-bank-business-ranking-59429).
+Russia has steadily risen in the overall “Doing Business” rankings since 2011 when it ranked 120th.
+Upon returning to the Kremlin in 2012 Putin signed a decree setting the goal of reaching 20th place by 2018 (https://themoscowtimes.com/news/russia-climbs-5-spots-in-world-bank-business-ranking-59429).

 As I wrote last year (https://gordonhahn.com/2017/01/05/russias-quiet-revolution/):